lakshyabhasin509/LBMS/README.md

 1. Install mongoDB
 2. Create a databse
 3. Create a .env file
-4. Copy and paste .env.example to your .env file and change "your_database_name" string with the name of the databse you created and add your email and password and domain
+4. Copy and paste .env.example to your .env file and change "your_database_name" string with the name of the databse you created and add your email, password, domain and access token secret
    'LOCAL_DB_CONNECT="mongodb://localhost:27020/your_database_name"
    EMAIL_USERNAME = "youremail@gmail.com"
    EMAIL_PASSWORD = "yourpassword"
+   ACCESS_TOKEN_SECRET="TOKEN_SECRET"
    DOMAIN = "https://yourdomain.com" '